shubhamjain148/gmail2Notion/README.md

 The project uses [simplegmail](https://github.com/jeremyephron/simplegmail) to connect to your gmail account.

-Follow the [getting started](https://github.com/jeremyephron/simplegmail#getting-started) section of that repo to setup connection with gmail
+Follow the [getting started](https://github.com/jeremyephron/simplegmail#getting-started) section of that repo to setup connection with gmail.

+> **NOTE:** Make sure you create a Desktop Client for Google OAuth so you don't have to add
+> a redirect URL

 ## How to use